germal/OpenCVB/README.md

 present, the VTK algorithms will simply display a message explaining how to enable VTK with the following steps:

+-   Run “PrepareVTK.bat” in \<OpenCVB_Home\>

--   Build VTK with VTK.sln in “\<OpenCVB Home Directory\>/VTK/Build”
+-   Build VTK for both Debug and Release

--   Run CMake on OpenCV and add WITH_VTK and VTK_Dir.
+-   Build OpenCV for both Debug and Release

--   Add the VTK_Apps/DataExample to the OpenCVB.sln project

--   Update the Project Dependencies for VB_Classes to include any VTK projects

--   Rebuild OpenCVB and it will find VTK and OpenCV’s VIZ DLL
+-   Edit mainVTK.cpp (project VTKDataExample) and modify the first line

 **Sample Results**